The Top 19 Things to Do in Brussels: A Surprisingly Fun City

 A little ways down the road from the Manneken Pis is the Tintin comic mural.
 If you didn’t know this, Belgium is obsessed with comics, and Tintin is their most famous one.
 You’ll see comic murals all over the city, but I wanted to mention this one in particular because it’s one of the most popular.
 It’s on the side of a gift shop on Rue de l'Étuve.

-• Manneken Pis, corner of the Rue de l'Étuve and Rue du Chêne Brussels
+• Manneken Pis is on the corner of Rue de l'Étuve and Rue du Chêne Brussels

 • No entrance fee